Nevets82/Posh-Cisco/README.md

 # Posh-Cisco PowerShell Cisco Module

 This PowerShell module provides some functionality to facilitate automating backup actions of a Cisco device over SSH.
-This PowerShell module also provides some basic functionality for troubleshooting Cisco devices.
+This module also provides some basic functionality for troubleshooting Cisco devices.

 ## Dependencies